aelmosalamy/elmosalamy-blog/content/posts/BOM Sniffing to XSS/index.md

 Let's see what happens if we change the orange part to interpret the string as UTF-16BE:
 ![](cyberchef-be.png)

-Wow!
-That's impressive.
+The illustration above means that if we could, somehow, instruct the browser to ignore that `charset=utf-16le` in the response and use `utf-16be` instead, we will be able to achieve XSS.

-This means that if we could, somehow, instruct the browser to ignore that `charset=utf-16le` in the response and use `utf-16be` instead, we will be able to achieve XSS.
+## BOM...
+BOM...
+BOM...

-Let's reframe it into a question: how does our browser determine content encoding or endianness of its content to start with?
+Our findings above, lead us to one question: how does our browser determine content encoding or endianness of its content to start with?

-I chose to ask the most authoritative source possible on the matter, the WHATWG HTML specification itself.
+I chose to ask the most authoritative source on the matter, the WHATWG HTML specification itself.

 Within the [WHATWG HTML Standard](https://html.spec.whatwg.org/multipage/parsing.html#determining-the-character-encoding) we can search for "encoding" or "charset" and eventually we can find a section that reads "Determining the character encoding" :
 ![](whatwg-bom.png)